 Andrew & Peter Le Lievre had no end of ideas, never tired searching for engine manuals or providing instructions.
 Andrew also crewed from Shimoda to Saipan and after that continued to provide weather reports.

-Mr Pong of Yap Fisheries and several of the staff there allowed me to use their train/carriage to pull the boat out of the water and then have use of the facilities at the dock.
+Mr Pong of Yap Fisheries and several of the staff there allowed me to use their train/carriage to pull Yarramundi out of the water and then allowed us use of the facilities at the dock.
 The train required some major adjustments to fit a boat with a keel.
-Some of those adjustments were made real-time by the staff with a wrench while diving under the moving boat in the murky water.
+Some of those adjustments were made real-time by the staff with a wrench while diving under a moving boat in murky water.

-Arthur Trentcoff did for a fee the nasty job of carrying out the fibreglass repair of the skeg making it now stronger than ever before.
-Fibreglass repair was something he gave up long ago so I am very much appreciative they he was prepared to dong on the face mask and gloves and grind and paint once more in the very hot and narrow confines in the boat.
+Arthur Trentcoff did for a most reasonable fee the nasty, dirty and hot fibreglass repair of the skeg making it now stronger than ever before.
+Fibreglass repair was something he gave up long ago so I am very much appreciative that he was prepared to dong on the face mask and gloves and grind and paint once more in the very hot and narrow confines of the boat.

 Rod Pearce of Rabaul for initially helping out with PNG Quarantine, then providing a tow back into the port when our engine failed.
 He then spent countless hours on the back of his boat to successfully fix our fuel injector pump.
-He was sometimes up at 5am and never gave up.
+He was sometimes up at 5am working away and was an inspiration as he just never gave up.

 Kent of KG Mechanical in Cairns forwarded Rod and I critical workshop diagrams to help us repair the full injector pump.
 Without them we would not have been able to have put the pump back together properly and get the injection timing right.